DrRoad/short-term-forecasting/docs/Regions.md

 The table below lists all bidding zones in the North Sea region by country and market operator.

-*Bidding zones and market operators in the North Sea region.*
+Table: Bidding zones and market operators in the North Sea region.

 **Country** | **Markets** | **Zones**
 --- | --- | ---